RafaelEstevamReis/Simple.BullringAPI/README.md

 * You must have an active account with BullRing Finance
 * Familiarize yourself with BullRing Finance [official documentation](https://docs.bullring.finance/en/introduction)
-* Ensure you have a valid Bullring Finance API key for production or staging environments.
+* Ensure you have a your Bullring Finance API key for production or staging environments.

 ## Installation